Omar-Alabyadh/Portfolio/README.md

-# Omar Alabiyad's Front-End Developer Portfolio
+# Omar Alabyadh Front-End Developer Portfolio

-This repository contains the source code for my portfolio website showcasing my work as a front end web developer.
+This repository contains the source code for my portfolio website showcasing my work as a front-end web developer.

 ## Website Features

 - Header with navigation menu
-- About section with summary of my skills and experience
+- About section with a summary of my skills and experience
 - Projects section listing and linking to my recent coding projects with descriptions
 - Skills section listing my proficient technologies and tools
 - Contact form to allow potential employers and clients to reach out